 We can try to create a culture of contribution.
 It's easy to shame mature packages for having clunky codebases and huge bundle sizes, but it's better to join the conversation to see what is being done and how we can help.
 When popular packages are improved rather than abandoned, everyone wins.

 We can make a habit of picking one package with many contributors, rather than many packages with one contributor.
 We can make a habit of picking the package with zero dependencies.

 We can reduce tribalism by being open to solutions written in different programming styles, even when that means sacrificing some purity in our own projects.

 We can take more responsibility when deciding to publish packages.
 Is the problem that we're solving real or imagined?
 Have we shared the codebase with other developers to find out whether the solution is generally applicable?
 Are the appropriate tests and documentation in place?
 Are we committed to maintaining the codebase, or is it just a completed weekend project?

-@danprince/foo), but to be published without a scope (e.g.
+@danprince/foo), but to be published without a scope (

-Unscoped packages would be blessed as part of the ecosystem, a mark of quality which would help us all navigate the registry.
-If we can have a committee that decides on language features, I see no reason why we couldn't have a similar process for blessing packages too.
+These unscoped packages would be blessed as part of the ecosystem, a mark of quality which would help us all navigate the registry.
+If we can have a committee that decides on language features, then why shouldn't we aspire to have a similar process for blessing packages?

 We don't need two million packages.
 We probably don't even need two thousand.